Understanding 10/11 as a Decimal: A thorough look

 Method 3: Using a Calculator

 Most calculators will provide the decimal equivalent of 10/11.
-However, due to the limitations of calculator display, the repeating nature might be truncated (cut short) after a certain number of digits.
+That said, due to the limitations of calculator display, the repeating nature might be truncated (cut short) after a certain number of digits.
 You might see something like 0.909090909 or a similar approximation, but it's crucial to understand that the actual decimal representation is infinite and repeating.

 The Significance of Repeating Decimals